SYNC system overview

-SYNC uses Bluetooth® wireless technology to pass information between your vehicle and your phone.
+SYNC with Voice-Activated Navigation uses Bluetooth® wireless technology to pass information between your vehicle and your phone.
 You can use voice commands and other simple controls—such as steering wheel buttons—to make and receive calls or listen to music.48

 Like a universal remote control, SYNC controls other systems besides your phone.
 SYNC connects you to:

-Information such as turn-by-turn directions, weather, traffic, news, sports scores, and more through SYNC Services129
+- Information such as turn-by-turn directions, weather, traffic, news, sports scores, and more through SYNC Services or SiriusXM®34,129

-SYNC is customized in each vehicle, so the design can vary from model to model, but the basics are the same.
+SYNC is customized in each vehicle, so the design is different, but the basics are the same.
+In vehicles with Voice-Activated Navigation, the touchscreen lets you view information and driving directions, as well as make vehicle settings.

 Getting the most out of SYNC